Anatomical Gift Program

 Designation of the Recipient is made at the time of registration, and may be changed at any time by contacting our office and updating the paperwork.

 Our registration packet also includes a form for special uses.
-Each donor has the option to choose: If special preparations may be maintained by UVM for longer than the standard 2-3 year period (while the remains will be returned within 3 years, these preparations will not be cremated nor returned with the body); If UVM may maintain the body for longer than they typical 2-3 year period, and return remains at the time studies are complete; If the donor or special preparation may be sent to another institution for studies; If the skeleton may be retained for full-bone preparations (no cremains will be returned)
+Each donor has the option to choose: If special preparations may be maintained by UVM for longer than the standard 2-3 year period (while the remains will be returned within 3 years, these preparations will not be cremated nor returned with the body); If UVM may maintain the body for longer than they typical 2-3 year period, and return remains at the time studies are complete; If the donor or special preparation may be sent to another institution for studies; If the skeleton may be retained for full-bone preparations (no cremains will be returned).

 What is the cost of making an anatomical gift donation?

-The UVM College of Medicine pays for services directly related to the donation, in accordance with policy current at the time of the donor's arrival.
-At this time, for donors whose deaths have occurred within the State of Vermont or within a few miles of its borders, UVM pays $400 for removal and paperwork (including the Burial Transfer Permit), plus $2 per loaded mile for transportation to the University.
+The UVM Larner College of Medicine pays for services directly related to the donation, in accordance with policy current at the time of the donor's arrival.
+For donors whose deaths have occurred within the State of Vermont or within a few miles of its borders, UVM pays for removal and paperwork (including the Burial Transfer Permit), plus the per loaded mile for transportation to the University.
 For all other donations, the College will only pay for mileage from the Vermont State border to our facility.
 Any additional fees charged by the transporting funeral home or cremation service are the responsibility of the donor's estate or Next of Kin/agent.
 UVM assumes no responsibility for donors transported to the University without prior authorization by our staff nor those whose bequests have been declined.
-Although transportation costs as noted will be the responsibility of the College of Medicine, all arrangements are the responsibility of the donor or his/her designee.
+Although transportation costs as noted will be the responsibility of the Larner College of Medicine, all arrangements are the responsibility of the donor or his/her designee.
 We also assume all responsibility for cremation of the remains following completion of the studies and return of the ashes to a designated recipient.

 Will I automatically be accepted once I am registered with the Anatomical Gift Program?

 No, however most donors registered in our whole-body donation program can be accepted.
 There is often concern that having had organs removed due to previous surgical procedures will prohibit an individual from becoming a donor, but this is rarely the case.
-The University of Vermont College of Medicine reserves the right to decline any donation.
+The University of Vermont Larner College of Medicine reserves the right to decline any donation.
 The most common reasons that donation may be declined include (but are not limited to):

 An autopsy or recent surgery has been performed.